Student Cell Phone Guidelines

 At the Beginning of the School Day:

-- Before entering the school premises, students must power off their personal communication devices.
+- Before entering the school premises, students must power off their cell phones.

-- Before entering the building and while awaiting the opening of school doors, students must place all cell phones, smartwatches, tablets, wireless headphones, ear buds, and other electronic devices into their designated Yondr Pouches.
+- Before entering the building and while awaiting the opening of school doors, students must place all cell phones/wireless headphones and earbuds/smartwatches/smart glasses into their designated Yondr Pouches.

-- Once the personal communication devices, and wireless headphones and ear buds are safely stowed inside the pouch, students should securely seal the Yondr Pouch using the locking mechanism and store it in their backpack.
+- Once the cell phones/wireless headphones and earbuds/smartwatches/smart glasses are safely stowed inside the pouch, students should securely seal the Yondr Pouch using the locking mechanism and store it in their backpack.

 Throughout the School Day: